 There are few desserts I like more than a sugar cookie.
 Especially one that is soft and chewy with just a touch of crispness on the edges.
-Now I've made pinwheel cookies before at the holidays- green and white with sprinkles, red and white with sprinkles… but I had never tried a tri-color version before.
-But with a daughter who is obsessed with all things pink, not to mention the holiday of love- Valentine's Day- approaching, I thought it would be fun to try a swirl cookie with three shades of pink!
-So this weekend, the kids and I made these sweet pink ombre swirl cookies– perfect for Valentine's Day!
+I thought it would be fun to try a swirl sugar cookie with three shades of pink-so the kids and I made these sweet pink ombre swirl cookies– perfect for Valentine's Day!

 Beginning on the far end, roll the dough towards you as tightly as possible.
 Feel free to use generous amounts of powdered sugar (not flour!) to keep the dough from sticking to your surface.

-Pour a generous amount of sprinkles into a rimmed baking sheet, and press the dough roll into the sprinkles to get them to adhere.
+Pour a generous amount of pink and white jimmies (sprinkles) into a rimmed baking sheet, and press the dough roll into the sprinkles to get them to adhere.
 Wrap the roll in waxed paper and chill for 30-45 minutes.

 - 5 cups all-purpose flour

 - powdered sugar (to prevent the dough from sticking)

 - In a medium-sized bowl, sift together the flour, salt, and baking powder.
 Set aide.

 - In a large mixing bowl, cream together the butter and sugar until fluffy.
 Add the eggs, vanilla, and milk and mix.
 Add in the flour mixture in batches, beating until just combined.

 - Divide the dough into 3 equal sized balls, and tint each with the gel food coloring- creating three different variations on pink- from light to dark.
 Shape each ball into a rectangle and chill for 30 minutes.